jstg004/blockchain_research/sidechains.md

   - able to change features of Bitcoin such as:
     - block structure
     - transaction chaining
+  - sidechains only affect the transfer of coins not their creation
+    - no need for them to require separate currency
+    - ability for experimentation without much risk for participants

 ##### Fixing undesired transaction malleability